 Quantitative Aptitude is an important part of all major competitive exams.
-Quantitative Aptitude Test is based on mathematical calculations.
+The Quantitative Aptitude Test is based on mathematical calculations.
 It evaluates the numerical ability and problem-solving skills of candidates.
 To score better in this section, the candidate needs to practice hard and analyze the theoretical aspect rather than going hard at the examples and learning formulas.
+Before you appear for the exam, the aspirants should go through the IBPS PO Subject Wise Preparation Tips.

 The questions comprise numeric calculations like problems of Arithmetic Reasoning, Graph and Table Reading, Percentage Analysis, Categorization, and Quantitative Analysis.
 Firm command over concepts, speed, and accuracy are some of the key factors which help candidates to secure good marks in IBPS PO.